alexwlchan/alexwlchan.net/src/_articles/2021/2021-09-06-perfect-planks.md

 ---
-layout: post
+layout: article
 date: 2021-09-06 05:49:09 +00:00
 title: Picking perfect planks with Python
 summary: How do you pick the right combination of planks to lay a wooden floor?
 Python and itertools to the rescue!
-tags:
-  - python
+topics:
-  - combinatorics
+  - Maths
-  - maths
+  - Python
 colors:
   index_light: "#5c422e"
   index_dark:  "#e5bd9e"
-old_syntax_highlighting: true
 ---

 <!-- Index image from https://pixabay.com/photos/board-boards-material-pile-plank-2941888/; CC0 -->